 Note: 1 MTS Commuter Bus began operation in 2011 and NCTD SPRINTER began service in 2008.
-2 Average headway was not reported for Fixed Route in the 2015 NTD Reporting Year.

 As shown in Exhibit 70, average annual headway results for each mode were fairly consistent over time for rail, while fixed route showed more fluctuation between 2006 and 2014.